KirilGeorgiev247/Design-patterns/Structural/Composite/README.md

 # Composite

-**Allows you to arrange objects into a tree-like structure to show how they're part of a larger whole.
+**Allows you to arrange objects into a tree - like structure to show how they're part of a larger whole.
 It makes it possible to treat single objects and groups of objects in the same way**

 + when you want to represent part - whole hierarchies of objects